Free Home Repair Assistance for Low-Income & Disabled

 Appliance Repair

-Free appliances for low-income families might work better than repairing outdated washers, dryers, stoves, refrigerators, and dishwashers.
+Energy-efficient appliance replacement programs for low-income families might be more effective than repairing outdated washers, dryers, stoves, refrigerators, and dishwashers.

 1. WAP: might prioritize replacing refrigerators that consume electricity twenty-four hours per day, seven days per week, over other appliances used periodically.